Understanding Sleep Apnea

 Obstructive Sleep Apnea (OSA)

-At Align Rest, we help dental and medical providers deliver effective, patient-friendly solutions for Obstructive Sleep Apnea (OSA).
-One of the most preferred treatments is Oral Appliance Therapy (OAT) — a non-invasive option designed for comfort and compliance.
+At Align Rest, we help dental and medical providers deliver patient-friendly solutions for Obstructive Sleep Apnea (OSA).
+Oral Appliance Therapy (OAT) offers a non-invasive, comfortable alternative to CPAP.
+Our consulting team supports your practice in implementing and managing OAT for better patient outcomes.

 What Are the Common Symptoms of Obstructive Sleep Apnea (OSA)?